basarat/demo-typestyle/06-classes/script.md

 )
 ```

-In short `classes` is for style customization using CSS classes and can be used for theming and composing CSS classes. (show arrows against the items).
+In short `classes` is for concatenating CSS classes and can be used for theming and composing condition driven CSS classes.